Optimal approximation for unconstrained non-submodular minimization: Applications

+Alternatively, one may write Problem \eqref{eq:structuredSparsity} as where $G^\ell(S) = \ell(0) - \min_{\supp(\x) \subseteq S} \ell(\x)$ is a normalized non-decreasing set function.
 Recently, it was shown that if $\ell$ has restricted smoothness and strong convexity, $G^\ell$ is weakly modular \cite{Elenberg2018,Bogunovic2018, Sakaue2018}.
-This allowed for approximation guarantees of greedy algorithms to be applied to the constrained variant of Problem \eqref{eq:structuredSparsity}, but only for the special case of a sparsity constraint \cite{Das2011, Elenberg2018}, and for some near-modular constraints \cite{Sakaue2019}.
+This allows for approximation guarantees of greedy algorithms to be applied to the constrained variant of Problem \eqref{eq:structuredSparsity}, but only for the special cases of a sparsity constraint \cite{Das2011, Elenberg2018} or some near-modular constraints \cite{Sakaue2019}.

 In applications, however, the structure of interest is often better modeled by a non-modular regularizer $F$, which may be submodular \cite{Bach2010} or non-submodular \cite{ElHalabi2015, ElHalabi2018}.
-Weak modularity of $G^\ell$ is not enough for our results to apply, but, if the loss function $\ell$ is smooth, strongly convex, and is generated from random data, then we show that $G^\ell$ is also weakly DR-modular. \\ \begin{restatable}{proposition}{primeLSWDRmodProp} Let $\ell(\x) \!\!= L(\x) - \z^\top \x$, where $L$ is smooth and strongly convex, and $\z \in \R^d$ has a continuous density w.r.t the Lebesgue measure.
+Weak modularity of $G^\ell$ is not enough to directly apply the result in Corollary \ref{corr:thresholding}, but, if the loss function $\ell$ is smooth, strongly convex, and is generated from random data, then we show that $G^\ell$ is also weakly DR-modular. \begin{restatable}{proposition}{primeLSWDRmodProp} Let $\ell(\x) \!\!= L(\x) - \z^\top \x$, where $L$ is smooth and strongly convex, and $\z \in \R^d$ has a continuous density w.r.t the Lebesgue measure.
 Then there exist $\alpha_G, \beta_G \!\! > \!\!
-0$ such that $G^\ell$ is $(\alpha_G,\beta_G)$-weakly DR-modular. \end{restatable} We actually prove a more general result: if $\ell$ is smooth and strongly convex on the \emph{restricted} domain of $k$-sparse vectors, $G^\ell$ is weakly DR-modular for all sets of cardinality $k$.
-Our current algorithm analysis requires weak DR-submodularity to hold for all sets.
-Whether the algorithm can be modified to only query sets of cardinality $k$, and as a result apply to an even more general class of loss functions, is an interesting question for future work.
+0$ such that $G^\ell$ is $(\alpha_G,\beta_G)$-weakly DR-modular, almost surely. \end{restatable}